“Be yourself. You’re more genuine, more likable, and you perform better.”

 Revolutionizing stroke rehabilitation through digital innovation

-INSPIRED BY RESILIENT DEDICATION. ristaps Krafte’s journey as an entrepreneur is deeply rooted in the lessons he learned from his mother.
+INSPIRED BY RESILIENT DEDICATION.
+Kristaps Krafte’s journey as an entrepreneur is deeply rooted in the lessons he learned from his mother.
 Raised in Latvia, Kristaps grew up watching his mother balance multiple jobs while raising four children.
 Despite her demanding schedule, she always made time for her family, driving her children to various activities and serving as a pillar of support.
 “She was such a hard worker, and she always found time for us,” Kristaps recalls.
 This unwavering dedication and resilience became the foundation of Kristaps’ work ethic, ultimately inspiring him to launch Vigo Health in 2018.

 Vigo Health is a digital therapeutics company aimed at helping stroke survivors recover faster and more effectively through digitally accessible therapies.
 The platform addresses a critical gap in stroke care: the lack of accessible, high-quality rehabilitation for millions of survivors worldwide.
 Stroke is the leading cause of long-term disability, yet 90% of those affected do not receive adequate rehabilitation.
 Vigo Health provides a solution by offering these therapies in the comfort of patients’ homes, enabling them to reach their full rehabilitation potential.